Effective Date: January 15, 2009

 b.
 It is NASA's policy to ensure workforce planning integration and collaboration at Agency and Center levels of all involved functions (including Agency leadership, mission/program management, and mission support) through a Workforce Planning Governance Structure comprised of the following elements:

-(1) A Workforce Planning Agency Governance Group (WPAGG) to include representation from three Agency-level organizations: the Office of Human Capital Management (OHCM), the Office of Program and Institutional Integration (OPII), and the Office of Program Analysis and Evaluation (PA&E).
+(1) A Workforce Planning Agency Governance Group (WPAGG) to include representation from three Agency-level organizations: the Office of the Chief Human Capital Officer (OCHCO), the Office of Program and Institutional Integration (OPII), and the Office of Program Analysis and Evaluation (PA&E).

 (2) A Workforce Planning Technical Team (WPTT) to include representation from NASA Centers, Mission Directorates, and the offices that comprise the Agency Governance Group.